fenago/tableau-intermediate/lab-guides/md/Lab_11.md

-In this recipe, we have created a model, and we can now save it and apply it to another dataset (for detailed explanation and instructions, see the recipe
+In this lab, we have created a model, and we can now save it and apply it to another dataset (for detailed explanation and instructions, see the recipe